bonitasoft/bonita-doc/md/applications.md

  Another consequence is that it removes a margin which was automatically added at the top of each pages.
 :::

-With Bonita BPM you can build an application that exactly meets your needs and interacts with processes.
+With Bonita you can build an application that exactly meets your needs and interacts with processes.
-Instead of the standard, generic, process-centered Bonita BPM Portal, you can create a business-centered web application that provides access to processes.
+Instead of the standard, generic, process-centered Bonita Portal, you can create a business-centered web application that provides access to processes.
 You can modify the application whenever you want, and users will see the changes immediately.
 This means that you can rapidly adapt an application to your changing business needs or to react to user feedback.